cbg-ethz/SCIPhIN/README.md

 Executing

-`sciphi -o result --in cellNames.txt --seed 42 --im example.mpileup`
+`sciphin -o result --in cellNames.txt --seed 42 --im example.mpileup`

 will run SCIPhIN using the cell names provided in *cellNames.txt* (same order as in the mpileup file).
 Note that *cellNames.txt* is a tab delimited file with the cell name in the first column and a cell type identifier in the second column.
 The cell type can be either *CT* (tumor cell), *CN* (control normal cell), or *BN* (control bulk normal).
 Note that SCIPhIN assumes a pileup against a reference and ignores positions with 'N' as reference.